Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Abstract

 \section{Abstract}

-We analyze the identifiability of nonlinear networks with node dynamics characterized by functions that are non-additive.
-We consider the full measurement case (all the nodes are measured) in the path-independent delay scenario where all the excitation signals of a specific node have the same delay in the output of a measured node.
-Based on the notion of a generic nonlinear matrix associated with the network, we introduce the concept of generic identifiability and characterize the space of functions that satisfies this property.
-For directed acyclic graphs (DAGs) characterized by analytic functions, we derive a sufficient condition for identifiability based on vertex-disjoint paths from excited nodes to the in-neighbors of each node in the network.
-Furthermore, when we consider the class of polynomial functions, by using well-known results on algebraic varieties, we prove that the vertex-disjoint path condition is also necessary.
-Finally, we show that this identifiability condition is not necessary for the additive nonlinear model.
-Some examples are added to illustrate the results.
+We analyze the identifiability of nonlinear networks with non necessarily additive node dynamics, where the influence of in-neighbors is represented by a multivariate nonlinear function that cannot necessarily be separated into individual edge functions.
+We consider the full measurement case (all the nodes are measured) and we introduce the notion of generic identifiability.
+Based on a generic nonlinear matrix associated with an unfolded digraph constructed from the network, we characterize the space of functions that satisfies the generic property.
+For directed acyclic graphs (DAGs) composed of analytic functions, we derive a sufficient condition for identifiability based on vertex-disjoint paths from excited nodes to the in-neighbors of each node in the network.
+Furthermore, for the class of polynomial functions, by using well-known results on algebraic varieties, we prove that the identifiability is impossible if the vertex-disjoint path condition is not satisfied.
+Finally, we show that this identifiability condition is not necessary for the additive nonlinear model, where the node function can be decomposed into a sum of edge-wise nonlinearities.